 7th Grade Social Studies Teacher & Dean of Students / University School of Milwaukee, WI

-"The Industrial Revolution has a history, but it's not over: It continues to sweep the world, with great human consequences.
+"The Industrial Revolution has a history, and it's not over: It continues to sweep the world, with great human consequences.
 Child labor in the very first Industrial Revolution, that of Britain, is a major theme of A Different Day, A Different Destiny (The Snipesville Chronicles, Book 2).
-This presentation touches on the huge technological change that industrialization brought, and the human impact of industrialization.
-It also brings the story of industrialization and child labor to America, and, globally, up to the present day."
+This presentation touches on the huge technological change that industrialization brought, and the impact of early industrialization on children.
+It also brings the story of industrialization and child labor to the present day."

 Details: Could You Be A Victorian Child Worker?